canuckistani/mockups/authoring/index.md

 There's a lot here.
 So lets start with a TL;DR.

-* Live editing rocks
+* Live editing rocks.
+We should do more.
-* Creating a 'sources' panel that beings together HTML/JS/CSS is a good goal
+* There are interactions between our panels that might make combining the Inspector, Debugger and Style Editor panels into a single 3-column 'Sources' panel sensible.
-* But it's a long term goal.
-In the short term we want to add live HTML editing to the Style Editor Panel
+* But in the short term for live-editing of HTML, we're going to beef up the Style Editor panel to enable HTML editing.

 ## Where we are now